SAP-samples/teched2023-XP263/exercises/GoogleCloudPlatform/ex2.1/README.md

 Connections provide access to data from a wide range of sources, cloud as well as on-premise sources, SAP and Non-SAP sources, and partner tools.
 They allow space members to use entities from the connected source to acquire, prepare and access data from those sources in SAP Datasphere.

-In the "Connections" section of SAP Datasphere we already created live connectivity to Google Bigquery by providing a service key from GCP account.
+In the "Connections" section of SAP Datasphere we already created live connectivity to Google Bigquery by providing a service key from the GCP account.
 This connection is used in the next steps of Hands-on challenges to create data views on remote tables from Google BigQuery.

 >**IMPORTANT**: Please note, that for this hands-on session, you will not have permission to see the connection in your account like shown in a image below, nevertheless, you can explore how such a connection can be established.